Sovereign Military Order of Malta

 The Sovereign Military Order of Malta (SMOM), officially the Sovereign Military Hospitaller Order of Saint John of Jerusalem, of Rhodes and of Malta, (Note: Sovrano Militare Ordine Ospedaliero di San Giovanni di Gerusalemme, di Rodi e di Malta; Supremus Militaris Ordo Hospitalarius Sancti Ioannis Hierosolymitani, Rhodiensis et Melitensis) and commonly known as the Order of Malta or the Knights of Malta, is a Catholic lay religious order, traditionally of a military, chivalric, and noble nature.
-Though it possesses no territory, the order is considered a sovereign entity under international law.
+Though it possesses no national territory, the order is considered a sovereign entity under international law.

-The Order traces its institutional continuity with the Knights Hospitaller, a chivalric order that was founded about 1099 by the Blessed Gerard in the Kingdom of Jerusalem.
+The order traces its institutional continuity with the Knights Hospitaller, a chivalric order that was founded about 1099 by the Blessed Gerard in the Kingdom of Jerusalem.
 The order is led by an elected prince and grand master.
 Its motto is Tuitio fidei et obsequium pauperum ("Defence of the faith and assistance to the poor").

 The government of the Sovereign Order of Malta has a similar structure to national state governments.
 However, it also includes specific features associated with its nature as a lay religious order, as well as particular terminology evolved from nine centuries of history.

-The Order's membership includes about 13,500 Knights, Dames and Chaplains.
+The order's membership includes about 13,500 Knights, Dames and Chaplains.
 Thirty-three of these are professed religious Knights of Justice.
 Until the 1990s, the highest classes of membership, including officers, required proof of noble lineage.
 More recently, a path was created for Knights and Dames of the lowest class (of whom proof of aristocratic lineage is not required) to be specially elevated to the highest class, making them eligible for office in the order.